-My trip to Berlin was drawing to a close and our final week started with the arrival of a couple of guests.
-When we first moved into our flat, the owners told us about a hipster market by the river on Saturdays.
+My trip to Berlin was drawing to a close and my final week started with the arrival of a couple more guests.
+When my flatmate and I first moved into our flat, the owners told us about a ‘hipster’ market by the river on Saturdays.
 This was our last Saturday in the city so it was now or never, so off we went to Hipster Mart.
-Continue reading “Berlin Vol 1.7: parks, dinosaurs and the discovery of cheesy music”
+The stalls were full of fabrics, jewellery and other bits and pieces but, in the end, we saved our money and didn’t buy anything.
+Continue reading “Berlin Vol 1.7: parks, dinosaurs and cheesy music”

-For the past three years, I’d been living with my Berlin flatmate at university and another of our little uni family decided to come and visit us.
-Continue reading “Berlin Vol 1.6: open air cinemas, abandoned places, floating pools and kebabs”
+For the past three years, I’d been living with my Berlin flatmate at university and another of our little uni family decided to come and visit us for a few days during our month in the city.
+Continue reading “Berlin Vol 1.6: open air cinema, abandoned places and floating pools”

-Happily, the next day marked the return of the sun.
-We had been holding out for a sunny day to go to the lakes- a typically German exercise- so after we glanced out the window and saw that it was a lovely day we dashed across Berlin to Krumme Lanke.
+Happily, the day after my visit to Kater Holzig was the day that the sun returned to Berlin.
+My friend and I had been holding out for a sunny day to go to the lakes so, after we glanced out the window and saw that it was a lovely day, we dashed across Berlin to Krumme Lanke.
 Continue reading “Berlin Vol 1.5: tours, food and family”

 After my return from Prague, I discovered what would become one of my favourite activities in Berlin: bearpit karaoke in Mauerpark.
 Now I should probably point out that, as far as I was concerned, this was simply an observing activity and not one of involvement.

 Continue reading “Berlin Vol 1.4: karaoke, museums and clubbing”